alexriss/SpmImages.jl/README.md

 Gray.(d)
 ```

-If you want to load GSXM images, use:
+If you want to load GXSM images, use:

 ```julia
 # load one channel